 Cryptocurrencies generally have the opposite effect, creating a financial market that's much more difficult for the SEC and other agencies to regulate.
-Even if you're a libertarian and a fully deregulated "buyer beware" financial market fits your politics, cryptocurrency still has problems since it doesn't fit the politics of other countries like China, where crypto is banned.
+Even if you're a libertarian and a fully deregulated "buyer beware" financial market fits your politics, cryptocurrency still has problems for many usages since it doesn't fit the politics of other countries like China, where crypto is banned.
 Nine countries have now fully outlawed crypto, which accounts for more than 25% of worldwide internet users combined.
 This means that web3 and NFTs are mostly off the table in those locations, or at least severely limited and unpredictable.
-Additionally, 42 other countries have enacted crippling regulations on cryptocurrencies.
+Additionally, 42 other countries have enacted crippling regulations on cryptocurrencies, and the European Union is considering banning proof-of-work crypocurrencies.